fastai/docker-containers/README.md

 ![Build nbdev docs](https://github.com/fastai/docker-containers/workflows/Build%20nbdev%20docs/badge.svg)

-These are Jekyll based images for building docs associated with nbev.
+These are Jekyll based images for building docs associated with nbdev.
 These are used by fastai to build docs for various projects, that have all necessary gems installed.

 > Pull this image: docker pull fastdotai/nbdev-docs:latest